10 Minutes (Inna song): Music video and promotion

 An official music video for "10 Minutes" was uploaded onto Inna's official YouTube channel on 26 June, preceded by the premiere of a teaser on 25 June 2010.
 Reviewing the preview, an editor of Romanian website Urban.ro stated that "taking into account the director and the location, I was expecting more, but maybe the video will look better."
 The clip was filmed by British director Paul Boyd in London, United Kingdom on 9 June 2010.
 A behind-the-scenes video was also released subsequently on 16 June 2010.
 The video begins with Inna doing her make-up in front of a mirror and continues with her dancing in a club and performing choreography with fellow background dancers.
-Jonahan Harmad from French website Pure Charts thought that Inna "does not change a winning recipe: pretty girls, dancing and a club."
+Jonathan Harmad from French website Pure Charts thought that Inna "does not change a winning recipe: pretty girls, dancing and a club."

 In 2010, the song was performed at the Romanian Music Awards in a medley with "Amazing", "Señorita" (2010) and "Sun Is Up" (2010) on 10 July, and at Kasho Club in Brașov, Romania on 28 December.
 Another two performances followed in 2011, at the Viva Comet Awards on 24 February, and during her own Inna: Live la Arenele Romane gig in Bucharest, Romania on 17 May, where she arrived by helicopter "like a diva".